 She has a background in Radio Broadcasting and Early Childhood Education.
 As a child, she traveled all over the world and lived in Japan and England.
 Camille was in European Nissan car, and Japanese candy commercials and print media as a child.
 For 3 years she was the "Pia-Pia Candy Girl" in Japan!

-Camille is happily married and most proud of her sons, her art reflects her life and the events and people that have shaped her life.
+Camille is happily married to a wonderful supportive husband and most proud of her outstanding sons who are her everything, her art reflects her life and the events and special people that have shaped her life.